 Company Monthly MVP Awards.
 The MVP is the most valued player; the one who goes above and beyond in their job in a way that gets noticed.
 Determine a range you can afford in terms of compensation and have it set aside in your budget.
 Then you can build it into your incentive program when you make your hires; it’s a great way to motivate people to do more.

 Experiences.
 Sometimes, handing cash to people doesn’t have the effect that you’d want.
 It’s just easy to chuck money over and say a well done.
-If you look at the schedule of your employees and choose a time period that they can take a vacation, you can either reward your staff with days off that are paid or pay for a vacation for a few days.
+If you look at the schedule of your employees and choose a time period that they can take a vacation, you can either reward your staff with days off that are paid, or pay for a vacation for a few days.
 This is something that would mean a great deal to staff who rarely get a chance to get away.
+You could make it even more special by seeing if the rent a private jet cost is something that you might be able to help towards, or cover, for an employee who has worked with you for a significant milestone

 Small Rewards.
 Has the customer services newbie managed to smash their targets this week?
 A hand-delivered bottle of expensive champagne to their desk should be a great incentive to the rest of the team as well as them to show them that they are appreciated.
 You can do the same with fresh flowers or luxury chocolates, too.